fommil/fpmortals/manuscript/complete.md

 A> `foldRight` is conceptually the same as the `foldRight` in the Scala A> stdlib.
-However, there is a problem with the stdlib `foldRight` A> signature, solved in scalaz: very large data structures can stack A> overflow. `List.foldRight` cheats by implementing `foldRight` as a A> reversed `foldLeft`
+However, there is a problem with the stdlib `foldRight` A> signature, solved in Scalaz: very large data structures can stack A> overflow. `List.foldRight` cheats by implementing `foldRight` as a A> reversed `foldLeft`
 A>